 FSRA’s licensing team will review your application to make sure the surrender is in the public’s best interest.

-The licensing team will consider a number of factors, including:
+The licensing team will consider various factors, including:

 - Are there any current disciplinary actions, outstanding complaints or investigations under way?